 A trip to Burano is incomplete without an insight into the intricate and delicate lace history.

-The lace tradition began on this island in the late 15th century or early 16th century and continued till the 18th century.
-It waned off after that but was revived in the 19th century.
+The lace tradition began on this island in the late 15th or early 16th century and continued until the 18th century.
+It waned after that but was revived in the 19th century.

 Traditionally, the lace was made with needles.
 But the process is very slow and involves many labour hours, making the end product very expensive.